mozilla/sumo/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Preconditions**
-The necesarry actions to perform before executing the steps.
+The necessary actions to perform before executing the steps.

 **Steps to reproduce**
 Steps to reproduce the behavior: